If you’ve personally seen a 300-gallon fish tank up close you know how tiny it makes you feel.

 It holds no less than 6.6 million gallons of total aquarium water, which makes it the 5th largest public aquarium worldwide.

-It is relatively unpopular, given its total tank size, but judging from the photos it is definitely worth visiting.
+It is relatively unpopular, given its total tank size and dimensions, but judging from the photos it is definitely worth visiting.

 By Hernán Piñera